IP Cases & Articles

 UPC Court of Appeal corrects course for provisional measures in Abbott v SiBio

-A recent wave of lawsuits relating to MedTech devices has led to some interesting insights concerning the Unified Patent Court’s (UPC) approach to requests for preliminary injunctions.
-Here, we consider the questions of the UPC’s jurisdiction.
+A recent wave of lawsuits relating to medtech devices has led to some interesting insights concerning the Unified Patent Court’s (UPC) approach to requests for preliminary injunctions.
+In this article we consider the questions of the UPC’s jurisdiction.

 Background

 Abbott Diabetes Care Inc has been a market leader in the continuous glucose-monitoring devices since 2007, having a EU market share of approximately 80%.
-SiBio Technology Ltd also manufactures continuous glucose-monitoring devices, selling their products in China since 2021.
-Toward the end of 2023 SiBio entered the EU market with its “GS1” device via an importer: Umedwings Netherlands B.V.
+SiBio Technology Ltd also manufactures continuous glucose-monitoring devices, selling its products in China since 2021.
+Towards the end of 2023 SiBio entered the EU market with its GS1 device via an importer: Umedwings Netherlands BV.

 First instance decision on jurisdictional competence of the UPC

-In their decision, the court noted that Abbott’s application stated that the patent was “valid and in force in the Contracting Member States of Germany, France, The Netherlands and also Ireland”, while it was “also in force in the UK”.
+In its decision the court noted that Abbott’s application stated that the patent was “valid and in force in the contracting member states of Germany, France, The Netherlands and also Ireland”, while it was “also in force in the UK”.
 The court took the view that the application statement, when read in combination with the order sought, implied that Abbott intended the order to cover Ireland, which was deemed to be a UPC contracting member state by virtue of it being a signatory state to the UPC Agreement, even though Ireland has not yet ratified the agreement.

-Interestingly, the court also drew a distinction with the UK, which was deemed to no longer be a contracting member state in spite of the fact that the UK also signed (and, in fact, ratified) the UPC Agreement, though they subsequently sought to withdraw their ratification.
+Interestingly, the court also drew a distinction with the UK, which was deemed to no longer be a contracting member state in spite of the fact that the UK also signed (and in fact ratified) the UPC Agreement, though it subsequently sought to withdraw its ratification.
 Therefore, the application was not considered to cover the UK.

 Court of Appeal clarifies competence of the UPC